Interstate 81 in Tennessee: Route description

 About 5 mi past the Greene County line is an interchange with US 11E near Mosheim, which provides access to Greeneville to the southeast and Bulls Gap to the northwest.
 Continuing through a predominantly rural and agricultural area, I-81 reaches SR 70, which connects to Greeneville to the south and Rogersville to the north.
 The Interstate proceeds through additional farmland for several more miles and passes the town of Baileyton, before beginning a slight uphill climb, with the northbound lanes utilizing a truck climbing lane for about 1.5 mi near the community of Jearoldstown.
 Here, the route also shifts slightly to the northeast.
 A few miles later, I-81 veers sharply east and crosses into semi-urban Washington County.
 Immediately beyond this point is an interchange with SR 93, which provides access to Jonesborough to the south and Fall Branch to the north.
 I-81 then turns northeast again, and crosses into Sullivan County after a short distance.

 Entering a semi-urbanized part of the Tri-Cities area, I-81 reaches I-26 and US 23 at a cloverleaf interchange a few miles later.
 This route provides access to Kingsport to the north and Johnson City to the south, two of the principal municipalities of the Tri-Cities.
 Shortly thereafter is an interchange with SR 36, another major connector between these two cities.
-The freeway then crosses the Fort Patrick Henry Lake impoundment of the Holston River and begins another slight uphill climb, once again gaining a northbound truck climbing lane.
+The freeway then crosses the Fort Patrick Henry Lake impoundment of the Holston River next to Warriors' Path State Park and begins another slight uphill climb, once again gaining a northbound truck climbing lane.
 About 3 mi beyond this, the truck lane terminates at an interchange with SR 357, a connector to Tri-Cities Regional Airport.
 The route then proceeds through a mix of farmland, woodlands, and residential neighborhoods, briefly shifting eastward and crossing a ridge after a few miles.
 Shifting northeastwardly again, the Interstate has an interchange with SR 394 near the unincorporated town of Blountville.
 Beyond this exit, the route ascends over a slight upgrade, before reaching a relatively flat stretch again.
 A few miles beyond here, I-81 reaches Bristol, the final of the Tri-Cities, and widens to six lanes.
 It then has a cloverleaf interchange with US 11W before crossing into Virginia and its twin city of Bristol 1 mi later.